JFWalasik/portfolio/_security_training/security-awareness-sample.md

 ## Security Training and Quiz

 Presentation in Powerpoint; 10-Question Quiz in Google Forms (pdfs only here).
 Click on either the slide deck or the quiz to scroll through it.
-Or to view as a slide deck, click on the pop-out icon at the top right of the sub-window to pop it out into a separate tab.
+Or to view as a slide deck, click on the pop-out icon at the top right of the sub-window to open it in a separate tab.

 <br>
 <br>